Limit Order Books: Modelling LOBs

-\textcite{Cont:2010} recently introduced a variant of the \textcite{Daniels:2002, Smith:2003} model.
-Their main purpose was to study conditional (rather than equilibrium) behaviour: i.e., to understand how the frequency of occurrence of certain events was linked to $L(t)$.
-The model did not make the assumption that $\delta p \rightarrow 0$, thus ensuring that priority queues formed at discrete points on the price lattice.
-The assumption of a uniform distribution of relative prices (as made by \textcite{Daniels:2002, Smith:2003}) was also removed, and replaced by a power-law distribution, as suggested by empirical data \cite{Bouchaud:2002, Cont:2010, Potters:2003, Zovko:2002}.

-Simulations of the \textcite{Cont:2010} model displayed the hump-shaped depth profile commonly reported in empirical data (see Section \ref{empiricals}).
-Using Laplace transforms, the authors computed conditional probability distributions for several events, including an increase in $m(t)$ at its next move, the matching of a limit order placed at $b(t)$ before $a(t)$ moved, and the matching of both a limit order at $b(t)$ and a limit order at $a(t)$ (``earning the spread'') before $m(t)$ moved.
-Comparing the model's predictions to empirical market data for a single stock traded on the Tokyo Stock Exchange revealed fair, but not strong, agreement.
+\citet{Cont:2010} recently introduced a variant of the \citet{Daniels:2003} and \citet{Smith:2003} model, to understand how the occurrence frequency of certain events was conditional on $\mathcal{L}(t)$.
+The model did not assume that $\pi \rightarrow 0$, and thereby ensured that priority queues formed at discrete points on the price lattice. \citet{Cont:2010} also removed the assumption of \citet{Daniels:2003} and \citet{Smith:2003} that the relative prices of limit orders were drawn from a uniform distribution, and replaced it with a power-law distribution to fit better observations from empirical data \citep{Bouchaud:2002, Cont:2010, Potters:2003, Zovko:2002}.
+Simulations of the \citet{Cont:2010} model exhibited the hump-shaped depth profile commonly reported in empirical data (see Section \ref{empiricals}).
+Using Laplace transforms, the authors computed conditional probability distributions for the matching of limit orders in given situations.